 You could try this recipe with any frozen fruit!

-Do I have to use any sort of sweetener?
+Do I have to add the sweetener?

 You don’t!
 It’s just to add a little sweetness to the jam but it is just as delicious without it.